Sulstice/datacity/README.md

 DataCity was built for the CapsuleHack 2020 and below is our first implementation of DataCity and the methods involved.

 DISCLAIMER: THE FOLLOWING CODE IS ONLY TO BE USED FOR ACADEMIC PURPOSES.
-SCRAPING WEBSITES SUCH AS COMMUNITY CRIME MAP AND SPOTCRIME MAY BE IN VIOLATE OF USER POLICY.
+SCRAPING WEBSITES MAY BE IN VIOLATE OF USER POLICY.
 USE AT YOUR OWN LEGAL RISK.

 System Architecture